atulguptag/atulguptag/README.md

 - 👨‍💻 A passionate Software Developer | Full Stack Developer | Python Developer
 - 🌍 I'm based in India
 - 📬 You can contact me at [here](mailto:atulguptag111@gmail.com)
-- 📚 I'm currently learning `GO Language`
+- 📚 I'm currently learning `TypeScript`
 - 🏢 I'm currently working with `Moneyy.ai`
 - 🤝 I'm open to collaborating on `Python Django Projects`
-- 🌐 See my portfolio at [Portfolio](https://atulguptag.github.io/)
+- 🌐 See my portfolio at [Portfolio](https://atul-portfolio-atul-guptas-projects.vercel.app/)
 - ✍️ See my blog at [Blog](https://blogbyatulgupta.wordpress.com/)

 # 📝 RESUME: